 The 2017 Clean Air Plan serves as an update to the adopted Bay Area 2010 Clean Air Plan and continues in providing the framework for SFBAAB to achieve attainment of the California and National AAQS.
 The 2017 Clean Air Plan updates the Bay Area's ozone plan, which is based on the "all feasible measures" approach to meet the requirements of the California Clean Air Act.
 Additionally, it sets a goal of reducing health risk impacts to local communities by 20 percent by 2020.
 Furthermore, the 2017 Clean Air Plan also lays the groundwork for reducing GHG emissions in the Bay Area to meet the state's 2030 GHG reduction target and 2050 GHG reduction goal.
-It also includes a vision for the Bay Area in a post-carbon year 2050 that encompasses the following (BAAQMD 2017a):
+It also includes a vision for the Bay Area in a post-carbon year 2050 that encompasses the following 9:

-- Construct buildings that are energy efficient and powered by renewable energy. - Walk, bicycle, and use public transit for the majority of trips and use electric-powered autonomous public transit fleets. - Incubate and produce clean energy technologies. - Live a low-carbon lifestyle by purchasing low-carbon foods and goods in addition to recycling and putting organic waste to productive use.
+- Construct buildings that are energy efficient and powered by renewable energy. - Walk, bicycle, and use public transit for the majority of trips and use electric-powered autonomous public transit fleets. - Incubate and produce clean energy technologies.